biscodyl/tz-aio-userscript/README.md

 ## Known Issues

 * Some have had it stop working this summer, due to (**I think**) the fact that GreaseMonkey has changed it's ways.
 Follow the instructions **[here](https://github.com/elundmark/tz-aio-userscript/issues/5)** (Issue[#5](https://github.com/elundmark/tz-aio-userscript/issues/5)) and you should be able to spring it back to life.
-Please leave a comment if you had any luck - **and keep an eye on that page if you didn't have any luck, a solution definite solution should be up shortly**.
+Please leave a comment if you had any luck - **and keep an eye on that page if you didn't have any luck, a better and final solution should be up pretty soon**.

 ## Using a proxy?